-Marine Observation Squadron 6 (now VMO-6) was reactivated on 20 November 1944, at the U. S. Marine Corps Air Station, Quantico, Vitginia.
+Marine Observation Squadron 6 (now VMO-6) was reactivated on 20 November 1944, at the U. S. Marine Corps Air Station, Quantico, Virginia.
 On activation the unit had a strength of eight officers and 26 enlisted men under the temporary command of First Lieutenant Thomas G. Alderson.
 Alderson commanded the squadron for only a few days until Captain Donald R. Garrett arrived and assumed command on 23 November 1944.

 The squadron's primary mission was to conduct aerial observation and artillery direction, and because both the mission and aircraft type were new the squadron officers were chosen at random from fighter, dive bomber, bomber, and transport squadron pilots.
 Reporting to Quantico for duty, they underwent intensive training in aircraft familiarization, small field landings and take offs, aerial observation and photography, and artillery spotting procedures.
 Further, they were given orientations on artillery unit organizational structure and equipment, as well as ground unit tactics.
 The pilots trained in the OY-1 "Sentinel," a two-seat, singlewing light observation and liaison aircraft.\\ The OY-1, built by the Stinson Aircraft Division of the Consolidated Vultee Aircraft Corporation, had an aluminum and wood framework with fabric covering and was powered by a 185-horsepower Lycoming 0-435-1 six-cylinder, horizontally opposed, aircooled engine.
-The plane had a maximum airspeed of 129 miles per hour and an altitude ceiling of 15.800 feet.16

-The squadron remained at Quantico and continued training until 26 December 1944, when it left for the west coast.
-On New Year's Day 1945, VMO-6 arrived at the Marine Corps Air Depot, Camp Miramar, San Diego, California, and was assigned to Marine Fleet Air, West Coast.
-On 25 January VMO-6 was transferred to Aircraft, Fleet Marine Force, Pacifie (AirFMFPac) for administrative purposes and to the 6th Marine Division for operational control.
+The plane had a maximum airspeed of 129 miles per hour and an altitude ceiling of 15,800 feet.16 arrived at the Marine Corps Air Depot, Camp Miramar, San Diego, California, and was assigned to Marine Fleet Air, West Coast.
+On 25 January VMO-6 was transferred to Aircraft, Fleet Marine Force, Pacific (AirFMFPac) for administrative purposes and to the 6th Marine Division for operational control.
 The same day, all hands of VMO-6, eight officers and 29 enlisted men, boarded the attack transport USS Renville (APA 227) and sailed for the Solomon Islands the next morning.
 The Renville crossed the equator on 8 February and the traditional ritual of initiating all "pollywogs" into the Order of the Golden Dragon and the Ancient Order of the Deep was strictly observed.\\\